antadlp/Colab_Cublas/README.md

 # Cublas on Colab
-On Colab you have to change runtime to GPU (Runtime menu).
+On Colab you have to change runtime to GPU (Runtime menu)

-Click on "Connect" (top-right)
+After that, click on "Connect" (top-right)

 Then launch this command:
 ```